rackerlabs/support-how-to/content/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2007-and-2010.md

 2. Click **Create Subfolder**.
 3. In the **Folder Name** field, specify a name for the subfolder.
 4. Select the type of folder.
-5. To mail-enable the folder, select the **Enabled **check box.
+5. To mail-enable the folder, select the **Enabled** check box.
 6. Click **Save** to create the folder.

 <img src="https://8026b2e3760e2433679c-fffceaebb8c6ee053c935e8915a3fbe7.ssl.cf2.rackcdn.com/field/image/subfolders2_a.png" height="250" />

-#### **Search for a specific folder or subfolder**
+#### Search for a specific folder or subfolder

 You can find a specific folder in the following ways:

 - Follow the folder path to the folder.
--   If you know all or part of the folder&rsquo;s name but do not know its path (for example, its parent folder&rsquo;s name), you can search for it by using the Search Folders box.
-For example, if you have a subfolder caller **Sales Force** but you can recall only that it has the word *sales* in it, you can search the term *sales*.
+- If you know all or part of the folder&rsquo;s name but do not know its path (for example, its parent folder&rsquo;s name), you can search for it by using the **Search Folders** box.
+For example, if you have a subfolder called **Sales Force** but you can recall only that it has the word *sales* in it, you can search for the term *sales*.
 The application returns all folders with the word *sales* in their name.

 <img src="https://8026b2e3760e2433679c-fffceaebb8c6ee053c935e8915a3fbe7.ssl.cf2.rackcdn.com/field/image/search.png" width="500" />

-### **Edit Mail Settings**
+### Edit mail settings

 You can edit the mail settings for a folder by performing the following steps.